R2S-ver/Study-Note---Electronics-Fundamentals/README.md

 To better internalize these concepts and understand their practical applications, I have included real-world examples and case studies for each component.
 This "theory + application" approach helps me review more effectively and bridges the gap between textbook knowledge and actual engineering practice.

 *The images used in this repository are for educational and self-study purposes only.
 If you are the copyright owner of any image used here and would like it removed, please contact me.*

+> **⚠️ Note on Regional Standards:** The electrical safety analysis and examples documented here are based on my local usage scenario in **The Netherlands (Europe)**.
+Voltage standards, electrical panel structures, protective mechanisms and safety regulations (like NEN 1010) vary significantly by country.
+Be aware of your local regulations when working with electricity.

 </div>

 # **Table of Contents**